 Less expensive than other cities in the Dallas-Fort Worth area, Plano has a thriving economy.
 This is good news for seniors who may want to explore part-time employment.
 Besides, it's less humid than Florida, which is a great advantage for many outdoor lovers.

 Over 50?
-Join AARP today — because if you’re not a member you could be missing out on huge perks.
-When you start your membership today, you can get discounts on things like travel, meal deliveries, eyeglasses, prescriptions that aren’t covered by insurance and more.
+Join AARP today— because if you’re not a member you could be missing out on huge perks like discounts on travel, dining, and even prescriptions.

 St. Louis, Missouri

-Choose St. Louis if you want to retire on a budget and need top-quality healthcare, since the city is home to some of the best hospitals in the nation, such as Barnes-Jewish Hospital.
+Choose St. Louis if you want to retire on a budget and need top-quality health care, since the city is home to some of the best hospitals in the nation, such as Barnes-Jewish Hospital.

 Additionally, St. Louis offers seniors four distinct seasons and none of Florida's unpleasant, not to mention dangerous, pests.
-Couple that with a bevy of outdoor pursuits in places like Forest Park and you have a winner.
+Couple that with a bevy of outdoor pursuits in places like Forest Park, and you have a winner.

 Casper, Wyoming